stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/app_data_user_secrets.png "User secrets stored in AppData")

 > The .NET Core compiler will look for these secrets and combine them with the project's appsettings.json.
-The compiler looks for user secrets based in the key in the project file.
+The compiler looks for user secrets based on the key in the project file.

 ---